 Born in Tokyo, Sugiyama was raised in a traditional family with traditional Japanese ideas of careers and success.
 By age 26, he was an established civil engineer working for a construction blueprint company, a success by society’s standards, but one with an empty soul.
 He knew he had to leave and find his life mission, though he wasn’t sure what that mission would be.
 “I didn’t know my destination then, but my heart was calling to find what I really wanted to do with my life.”
 He started studying English at a private language institute in Tokyo.
 Eventually, his path led him in 1986 to Ashland to study speech communications at what was then Southern Oregon State College, now Southern Oregon University.
 While his family worried at this sudden shift in his career and goals, his parents nonetheless steadfastly supported their youngest child’s journey to, as he says, find his bliss.

 That moment came when he had to take an elective as part of his degree requirement.
 He chose a ceramics class and quickly discovered a new way to communicate, to tell stories in a way that didn’t involve language, but that spoke to the spiritual life of his work.
 He completed his original degree, but then went on to pursue a Masters degree in fine art.
-Returning to Japan with support from SOSC to study Haniwa ceramics, increasingly drew inspiration in his work from Japanese mythology, culture, and history.
+Returning to Japan with support from SOSC to study Haniwa ceramics, he increasingly drew inspiration in his work from Japanese mythology, culture, and history.
 For his final MA project in 1992, he sculpted 156 Haniwa for a show, both educational and historical, in the college’s Stevenson Art Gallery.
 He was 34 years old and just beginning his career as a professional artist.

 Haniwa, “circles of clay” in Japanese, are unglazed terracotta rings, cylinders and hollow figures of people, animals, and houses that were left on or around the tombs of society’s elite during the Kofun and Asuka Periods (c.
 250-710 CE) of ancient Japan.
 The purpose of these sculptures is unknown, but they were likely meant to represent the wealth and status of the deceased.
 Another theory is that the Haniwa were meant to be protective spirits meant to guard the deceased and their tomb.